codemaster05330/timoanttila/content/blog/php-upgrade.md

 ### Type system

 PHP 8.2 introduces a more strict and expressive type system, which makes it easier to catch type errors in your code.
-The new type system includes several changes and improvements, including the following:
+The new type of system includes several changes and improvements, including the following:

 Mixed types can be used to represent any type of value.
 This is useful when working with code that has dynamic types or when dealing with legacy code.